SaltyGoo/saltygoo.github.io/list/spell-catastrophe.md

 </details>
 <details markdown="1">
 <summary><b>9.
 Soultrapped</b></summary>
 Choose an item in your inventory.
 You are trapped in it like a genie in a bottle.
 You can hear a bit, although all sounds are muffled, and, if you scream, people outside can hear you, but not much louder than a whisper.
+You do not need to eat while trapped this way.
 </details>
 <details markdown="1">
 <summary><b>10.
 Undetection</b></summary>